formancehq/formance-sdk-python/docs/apis/tags/TransactionsApi.md

 # **create_transaction**
 <a name="create_transaction"></a>
-> TransactionsResponse create_transaction(ledgertransaction_data)
+> TransactionsResponse create_transaction(ledgerpost_transaction)

-Create a new transaction to a ledger.
+Create a new transaction to a ledger

 ### Example